NonDairyNeutrino/Thesis/report/manuscript/manuscript.typ

 RIDC has been implemented in C++ as libridc @ChristliebEtAl2010 using OpenMP.

 // APPLICATIONS
-//
-// -
-// -
-In the past 6 months there have been 40 publications relating to PTI, some of which have applied these PTI methods to science and engineering problems.
+In the past 6 months there have been 40 publications relating to PinT.
+Some of these investigations have applied these PinT methods to science and engineering problems such as:
-- The PA has been applied to stochastic models of electricity and magnetism @ZhangEtAl2025.
+- Stochastic models of electricity and magnetism @ZhangEtAl2025.
-- The PA has similarly been applied to continuous-time optimal control problems @SärkkäEtAl2025.
+- Continuous-time optimal control problems @SärkkäEtAl2025.
-- PTI methods have been employed in increasing the performance of the established DECA algorithm for simulations in additive manufacturing @StumpEtAl2025.
+- Additive manufacturing @StumpEtAl2025.
-- Quantum optimal control for quantum computing @PeterssonEtAl2025
+- Optimal control for quantum computing @PeterssonEtAl2025
 - Training neural networks @ParpasEtAl2025
-- Fusion-relevant magnetohydrodynamics simulations using a Fourier Neural operator @PamelaEtAl2025
+- Magnetohydrodynamics for plasma simulations in clean energy @PamelaEtAl2025
 - Game theory @LjósheimEtAl2025
 - Kinetic plasma simulations @LaidinEtAl2025
 - Formations of animal patterns in mathematical biology @Jimenez-CigaEtAl2025
-- Dynamics of financial markets via Black-Scholes and physics-informed Fourier Neural Operator @IbrahimEtAl2025
+- Dynamics of financial markets with physics-informed neural networks @IbrahimEtAl2025
 - Topology optimization of transient heat conduction in materials @AppelEtAl2025
 - Fluid-solid interactions in deformable porous media @AlesEtAl2025

-Honorable mention to
+While not published this year, honorable mentions go to:
-- long-time simulations of blood flow in fish @Blumers2021
+- Long-time simulations of blood flow in fish @Blumers2021
 - Time parallel gravitational collapse simulation @Kreienbuehl_2017
-- PITA: fluid-structure simulations @FarhatEtAl2003, non-linear structural dynamics @CortialFarhat2009
+- Fluid-structure simulations @FarhatEtAl2003, non-linear structural dynamics @CortialFarhat2009
-- PFASST: Massively space-time parallel N-body solver @SpeckEtAl2012
+- Massively space-time parallel N-body solver @SpeckEtAl2012

-// - MGRIT: Compressible Navier-Stokes with XBraid at https://computing.llnl.gov/projects/parallel-time-integration-multigrid/compressible-navier-stokes
+There needs to be support in Julia to allow for easier development of these methods.

+Needless to say, PinT methods have shown significant performance gains for a wide ranging collection of sciences.
+Because of this, it is paramount that PinT methods see continued support and implementation using high-performance methods and in scientist-focused programming languages.
+That's why this work provides an implementation of the PA using both massive multithreading on GPUs and scalable multiprocessing in the modern scientific computing language Julia.

 = The Parareal Algorithm <sec:parareal>